 Goal Increase access to telehealth services (counseling, psychiatry, medical), address increase of grief and trauma issues, and promote harm reduction for overdose prevention.
 Objectives Provide central location(s) for people to access their telehealth appointments if they don't have that ability or privacy at home.
 Increase behavioral health providers' abilities to effectively address grief and trauma issues, and to increase the availability of these services.
 Provide access to and encourage harm reduction strategies for those unable or unwilling to access treatment or commit to abstinence.
 Project Summary Telehealth Most behavioral health service providers have moved their services to a telehealth model due to restrictions on onsite care due to COVID.
 Many people don't have access to the technology or knowledge to take advantage of these services.
 They may lack compatible devices or adequate internet service, or knowledge on how to use the technology.
 This is especially true for people who are economically disadvantaged or have little experience with technology.
 Some people cannot use telehealth services from home because of lack of privacy.
-This is especially true for people who live with multiple family members or roommates, victims of domestic violence, and adolescents who do not wish their parents to know they are seeking counseling.
-The plan would require video-capable computers and internet access, a secure location(s) and staff to assist people with using the equipment and cleaning the devices between uses.
-Grief and Trauma Train existing providers in the behavioral health system to increase their knowledge and skills in addressing grief and trauma.
-Fund additional staff to address grief/trauma issues.
-Overdose Prevention Train the existing behavioral health system to increase their skills in using and promoting harm reduction.
-Fund partners to promote and distribute harm reduction supplies.
-Increase naloxone distribution to reduce fatal overdoses.
-Relevant Data The Behavioral Health Committee surveyed Lake County service providers (mental health, substance use, domestic violence): 89% said they had increased their use of telehealth due to COVID.
-84% said they anticipate continuing to use telehealth to provide services over the next six months.
-On average, providers said 30% of their clients are unable to access telehealth.
-The providers were asked to rank the reasons their consumers could not access telehealth services (in order): Knowledge of using the technology; Lack of compatible smart phone or computer; Gonduct sessions, Lack of robust data plan.
-76% have seen an increase in Grief and Trauma issues in the past two months (the most common issue cited).
+This is especially true for people who live with multiple family members or roommates, victims

+- of domestic violence, and adolescents who do not wish their parents to know they are seeking counseling. - The plan would require video-capable computers and internet access, a secure location(s) and staff to assist people with using the equipment and cleaning the devices between uses. - Grief and Trauma - Train existing providers in the behavioral health system to increase their knowledge and skills in addressing grief and trauma. - o Fund additional staff to address grief/trauma issues. - Overdose Prevention - Train the existing behavioral health system to increase their skills in using and promoting harm reduction. - Fund partners to promote and distribute harm reduction supplies. - o Increase naloxone distribution to reduce fatal overdoses. - Public Awareness - Fund a public awareness campaign to raise awareness of these issues and resources and distribute wellness information to the general public.